 Body fluid analysis covers several analytical disciplines.
 This includes counting and differentiating cells and other particles.
-Counting and differentiating cells in a range of different body fluids, such as cerebrospinal fluid, serous fluids, and synovial fluid is possible with our XN-Series and some of the X-class analysers.
-Cell counts and differentiation in body fluids is one important aspect in the process of finding the right diagnosis.
+Counting and differentiating cells from a range of different body fluids, such as cerebrospinal fluid, serous fluids, and synovial fluid, is possible with our haematology analysers (XN-Series and XN-L Series) and urine flow cytometers (UF-4000, UF-5000).
+The counting and differentiation of cells in body fluids is one important aspect in the process of finding the right diagnosis.
 There are various reasons for requesting this type of analysis, depending strongly on the type of body fluid.

 Because of the quick degradation of cells in body fluids, especially neutrophils, one should analyse the sample as quickly as possible.

 Cerebrospinal fluid is a clear, physiological saline body fluid with low protein content derived from ultrafiltration of the blood.
 It fills the space between the skull, brain and ventricles and surrounds the spinal cord.
-It serves as a “cushion“ for the brain and spinal cord, transports hormones andneurotransmitters, helps to remove toxic metabolites and ensures the brain has a constant milieu.
+It serves as a ‘cushion’ for the brain and spinal cord, transports hormones and neurotransmitters, helps to remove toxic metabolites and ensures the brain has a constant milieu.
 A healthy adult usually has around 100 to 150 mL of this special fluid, and daily production is normally around 500 mL.

 Samples are mostly taken by lumbar puncture and occasionally by cisternal puncture.
 In patients with a ventricular shunt, e.g. after surgery or during treatment of a hydrocephalus, samples can also be obtained from the shunt.
 Although a routine procedure, CSF sampling still bears some risks and makes CSF a precious material.